Waxed cotton

-A pouch created using waxed cotton.
+Close-up of American Martexin waxed canvas demonstrating water repellency.

 Waxed cotton is cotton impregnated with a paraffin or natural beeswax-based wax, woven into or applied to the cloth.
 Popular from the 1920s to the mid-1950s, the product, which developed from the sailing industry in England and Scotland, became commonly used for waterproofing.
 It has been replaced by more modern materials but is still used by the country sports community.
 There are two main drawbacks: waxed fabric is not very breathable, and it tends to be heavier and bulkier than modern synthetic waterproof materials.

 Background

 Early mariners noticed that wet sails were more efficient than dry sails, but their added weight slowed the vessels.
 From the 15th century, mariners applied fish oils and grease to their heavy sailcloth.
 This resulted in more efficient sails in dry weather and lighter sails in wet weather.
 Out of the worn remnants they cut waterproof capes to keep themselves dry; these capes were the forerunner of the fisherman's slicker.

 From 1795, Arbroath-based sail maker Francis Webster Ltd had perfected the art of adding linseed oil to flax sails, creating an oiled flax.
 Lighter than wet sailcloth, the treatment was used by the Royal Navy and the early tea clippers.
 As the tea race competition increased, the clipper designers and captains looked for more weight reduction.
 The clippers were often used to ship cotton from Egypt, so they tried this lighter material.